 Developing new approaches for educators and researchers working with minority populations.

-Utilizing funds to create new ways to improve the health of older adult Detroiters and their families.
+Using funds to create new ways to improve the health of older Detroiters and their families.

-A HBEC Participant Resource Pool has been created as a major vehicle for partnering with older adults.
+An HBEC Participant Resource Pool that has been created as a major vehicle for partnering with older adults.

 Why Is It Important?

 Since the turn of the century the life expectancy for all races has increased, except for African Americans.
 The life expectancy of African American men born during or after 1997 is 66 years compared to 74 years for Caucasian men, and African American women is 74 years compared to 80 years for Caucasian women.

 Differences in the health status of White and Black Americans is very significant, and is has continued to grow since 1985.
 Of the 31.1 million elderly accounted for by the U.S. Census in 1990, about 8% (2.4 million) are African American.
 It is estimated that between 1990 and 2020 the number of African American elderly will increase by 102%.
 African Americans continue to have lower life expectancy than any other race.
 African Americans life expectancy is 70.2 years compared to an average of 76.5 years for all population groups.

 For African American men the average life expectancy is 66.1 years compared to the national average of 73.6 years for all men

 Among African American males' lung cancer is more than 54% higher than that of Caucasian men.

 The number of new cases of invasive cancer diagnosis per year is nearly 21% higher for African American men compared with Caucasian men and is about the same for African American women and Caucasian women. (i.e., 406.3 for African American women and 431.8 for Caucasian women).